Alt Går Bra

 Out of the grottoes, dug out from the ancestral soil of antiquity, the acanthus weed crept onto walls in hallucinatory contortions, as renaissance grotesques.
 Decentering and polymorphic, acanthus grotesques swirl along those edges that Jacques Derrida framed as parerga, thriving in the folds of the margins.

 With care, terrific resilience and in profound understanding of the mutual entanglement of all species, the acanthus engulfs our uncertainty and apprehension for the future, emerging as a vehicle for transformative world-picturing.
+In our exhibition we critically explore grotesques as entities unfolding with the more-than-human world, aiming to intervene with dominant discourses.

 Sound piece Acanthus par Deleuze (2024) in collaboration with artifical intelligence, with the voice of Gilles Deleuze from his Lecture 5, Painting and the Question of Concepts